franzos/nestjs-ipfs-http/README.md

-# IPFS HTTP module for Nest framework (Nestjs)
+# IPFS HTTP module for Nest framework (NestJS)

-This package provides `kubo-rpc-client` as a NestJS Module.
+This package provides a IPFS client as a NestJS Module.

+Because the previous IPFS HTTP module has been depreciated, and the replacement `kubo-rpc-client` is utter madness to work with in CommonJS (`kubo-rpc-client` is a ESM library, which relies on `ipfs-utils` which is a CommonJS library), I decided to manually implement the important endpoints.

+That being said, truly ... fu** this ESM/CJS shit.
+Fu** it.

+Here's what's supported:
+- add
+- get
+- cat
+- stats/dht

 ## Installation

+- `v0.2.0` is using NestJS 9 for legac reasons.

 ```bash
 pnpm install nestjs-ipfs-http